danielmsimuko/01-linux/README.md

 ### Kernel and Runtime

+$ vim /boot/grub/grub.cfg -- where the grub config is

+$ sudo update-grub -- updates the bootloader

+$ grub-mkconfig -o /boot/grub/grub.cfg -- updating grub in centos

 `$ sudo sysctl -a` checks the current parameter configurations for the operating system

+$ runlevel -- finds how long the current runlevel is for sysVinit

+$ systemctl get-default -- finds the runlevel of machine for systemd

+$ uptime -- low long the system has been up

-$ sysctl dev.cdrom.autclose -- returns dev parameter specs
+$ sysctl dev.cdrom.autclose -- returns dev parameter

-$ sudo sysctl -w dev.cdrom.autoclose=0 -- autoclose parameter changed
+$ sudo sysctl -w dev.cdrom.autoclose=0 -- autoclose parameter

 $ cd /etc/sysctl.d/ -- contain master values for kernel parameters

 $ shutdown -P/-r/-H -- performs the poweroff, reboot or halt command to shutdown system

 $ sudo shutdown -r now -- immediate reboot (replace now with mins  i.e +5)
-$ systemctl get-default -- finds the runlevel of machine for systemd
-$ uptime -- low long the system has been up
-$ runlevel -- finds how long the current runlevel is for sysVinit
-$ vim /boot/grub/grub.cfg -- where the grub config is
-$ sudo update-grub -- updates the bootloader
-$ grub-mkconfig -o /boot/grub/grub.cfg -- updating grub in centos

 ----------UPDATING AND MANAGING SOFTWARE----------
 $ sudo apt/yum install -- installs a package